sierracheng/TECHIN514_W24/Lab 1 - Intro to PlatformIO/Lab1 Intro to PlatformIO.md

 }
 ```

-# Assignment

-1. Import the code for your wearables project into PlatformIO.
-2. Install the necessary libraries and run the code using PlatformIO
-3. Upload the code to GitHub in your own repository and share the link
-4. Submit screenshots of the following:
-   1. Build Log
-   2. Serial Monitor Output
-   3. GitHub repository screenshot

 # Appendix: GitHub Copilot

 All students in UW can have an free, educational version of GitHub Copilot subscription.
 You can follow the instruction [here](https://docs.github.com/en/copilot/quickstart) if you want further details.